-The probation officer meets with you, the client, one-on-one in an office setting to monitor compliance with court orders, treatment, law abiding behaviors.
+The probation officer meets with you, the client, one-on-one either in person, virtually or telephonically to monitor compliance with court orders, treatment, and law abiding behaviors.
 During these sessions goal-setting and life skills may also be addressed.
 Probation appointments occur as deemed appropriate by the probation officer and risk assessment tools.
 You will be on Active Supervised Probation for as long as court ordered.

 What will happen if I violate probation rules?